calimarkus/stillwaitin-app/README.md

 It's an app, which @martinstolz and me wrote together as a side project to learn iOS development.
 So don't take this as an architectural marvel, but instead as a small window into the history of iOS development.
 We continued to maintain and update it for another 10 years until we took it out of the appstore in 2020.

+Here's a small twitter (ehm "X") thread with some additional background, highlighting a few of our choices too: https://twitter.com/calimarkus/status/1731789068709625912

 ### Source code

 We are open sourcing the source code of two versions of the app here.
 Both still compile and run on today's Xcode 15: